LUIGI Curini

 Third theme: Nash equilibrium (suggested movie: A beautiful mind)

-(suggested movies: 1) coordination game: Totò, Peppino e la Malafemmina; 2) chicken game: Footloose)
+(suggested movies: 1) coordination game: Totò, Peppino e la Malafemmina; 2) chicken game: Footloose; 3) Happy Days)

 (playing games with R: the hop package)